 We plan to license our therapeutic candidates to third parties for development including clinical testing, manufacturing, labeling, packaging, approval, promotion, advertising, storage, recordkeeping, marketing, distribution, post-approval monitoring and reporting, and export and import.
 These activities that are to be undertaken by third-party licensees of our future therapeutic products are subject to extensive regulation by the FDA, and by foreign health authorities in other countries.
 These regulations differ from country to country.
 In the United States, we are not permitted to market our therapeutic product candidates until we receive regulatory approval from the FDA.
 The process of obtaining regulatory approval is expensive, often takes many years following research and development, and thereafter the commencement of clinical trials and can vary substantially based upon the type, complexity and novelty of the product candidates involved, as well as the target indications and patient population.
-Despite the time and expense invested in clinical date that adequately demonstrate the safety and efficacy of the product for the intended indication.
+Despite the time and expense invested in clinical development of product candidates, regulatory approval is never guaranteed.
+For our licensors to gain approval to market our product candidates, they must provide clinical data that adequately demonstrate the safety and efficacy of the product for the intended indication.
 We or any third party has not yet obtained regulatory approval to market any of our product candidates in the United States or any other country.
-Our business depends upon licensing our therapeutic products to third-party approval to market any of our product candidates in the United States or any other country.
-Our business depends upon licensing our therapeutic products to third-party party approval to market any of our product candidates in the FDA can delay, limit or deny approval of these product candidates for many reasons, including:
+Our business depends upon licensing our therapeutic products to third-party pharmaceutical companies that would obtain these regulatory approvals.
+The FDA can delay, limit or deny approval of these product candidates for many reasons, including: